Department of Labor Logo United States Department of Labor

 Employment

-Some demand for these workers is expected over the projections decade due to continued interest in career and technical education programs in middle schools, high schools, and postsecondary institutions.
-However, this demand is likely to be tempered as schools continue to require students to take more academic classes.
+Some demand for these workers is expected over the projections decade due to continued interest in career and technical education programs.
+However, this demand is likely to be tempered as schools continue to require students to take more academic classes and the number of students in middle and high schools is expected to decline.

 In addition, public schools often depend on government funding for career and technical education programs.
-When budgets for these programs are reduced, employment growth for career and technical education teachers may be limited.
+When budgets for these programs are reduced, jobs for career and technical education teachers may be limited.

 Percent Numeric